DataDog/integrations-core/ping_one/README.md

 [PingOne][1] is an identity-as-a-service (IDaaS) offering by Ping Identity.
 It's a cloud-based identity platform that provides a range of services related to identity and access management (IAM), including single sign-on (SSO), multi-factor authentication (MFA), user management, and more.

 The PingOne integration collects Audit logs and sends them to Datadog.
 Using the out-of-the-box logs pipeline, the logs are parsed and enriched for easy searching and analysis.
-This integration includes several dashboards visualizing total Audit events, total successful/failed login attempts, total successful/failed kerberos login attempts, and more.
+This integration includes several dashboards visualizing total Audit events, total successful and total failed login attempts, total successful and total failed kerberos login attempts, and more.

 ## Setup